offbynull/markdown-notes/example/input/input.md

 You can define custom inline and block tags specific to your markdown environment (macros).
 When invoked, a custom tag pulls down a user-defined container (pulled from Dockerhub) and launches a custom script on it to process inputs from your markdown environment.
 The output of the container gets rendered as normal markdown as if it were normal markdown.

 A custom tag is defined by placing a special directory in the same directory as your input.md file.
-The name of the directory must start with either...
+The name of the directory must end with either...

  * `macro_block_` -- custom tag will be exposed as a block tag
  * `macro_inline_` -- custom tag will be exposed as an inline tag
  * `macro_all_` -- custom tag will be exposed as either a block or inline tag

 ...followed by the name of the custom tag.
-So for example, a directory name `macro_block_mycustomtag` will get invoked whenever you use a block tag named `mycustomtag` in your input.md file.
+So for example, a directory name `mycustomtag_macro_block` will get invoked whenever you use a block tag named `mycustomtag` in your input.md file.

 The structure of this special directory must be as follows: